 Additionally, our experience schemes allow students to either gain practical experience of ongoing research projects or to gain an insight into the workplace and the local community.

 We have 25 years’ continuous accreditation by The British Psychological Society.

-Graduates of our BPS-accredited BSc programmes are eligible for Graduate Membership of The British Psychological Society with Graduate Basis for Chartered Membership, subject to certain conditions.
+Graduates of our BPS-accredited BSc programmes are eligible for Graduate Membership of The British Psychological Society with Graduate Basis for Chartered Membership.
 This is the first step towards becoming a Chartered Psychologist.

 Kent’s MSc in Forensic Psychology is accredited by The British Psychological Society as providing the first (academic) year of professional training for students wanting to qualify as Chartered Forensic Psychologists.

 Our Business Psychology BSc degree and our Organisational and Business Psychology MSc are accredited by the Association for Business Psychology.